- Basha High

 Science 50 question multiple-choice test (30 minutes) = 1000 points

-30000 points possible per team - team trophies awarded for state/nationals top 3 teams
+30,000 points possible per team (sum of individual scores) - team trophies awarded for state/nationals top 3 teams, banners for national champion teams.

 Students can join at any time up until the state competition.
 However, those that spend their time studying throughout the year usually score higher.

 literature, and selected shorter works.
-The long work of literature will be Chains, by Laurie Halse Anderson.
+The long work of literature will be Cinder, by Marissa Meyer.

-▪ MUSIC: The music curriculum will present an introduction to early American music.
+▪ MUSIC: The music curriculum will present the music of science fiction film.

-▪ SCIENCE: The science topic will be an introduction to chemistry and will include brief
+SCIENCE: The science topic will be an introduction to neurology.

-▪ SOCIAL SCIENCE: The social science topic will be the American Revolution and the
+SOCIAL SCIENCE: The social science topic will be the history of computers.

-- *All test questions will be derived from the USAP curriculum and resource guides.
+• *All test questions will be derived from the USAP curriculum and resource guides.
 Critical thinking is key.
 It is not possible to only memorize material and score well.
+It is also not possible to never read the resource guides and score well.

 AcPen, as we affectionately call it, is a competition where students have the year to study specific materials under a unified curriculum and are then tested in a competition format.
 Much like swimming or track and field, there are 5 events (Math, Science, Social Studies, Literature and Fine Arts).
 Some students may be specialists.
 They can win medals in areas where their strengths lie.
 Others are true pentathletes and do well in all subjects.
 All students MUST compete in all 5 disciplines.
 They cannot pick and choose.
 Like wrestling, they compete in weight divisions, with the weight being GPA levels.